untitled design 57 1 8 Ways to Preserve Your Harvest

 8 Ways to Preserve Your Harvest

 No matter what size garden you have, the fact is, eating every single thing you harvest fresh is just not possible.
-After all that work planning, planting, tending and harvesting, the last thing you want is for your bounty to go to waste.
+After all that work planning, planting, tending, and harvesting, the last thing you want is for your bounty to go to waste.
+Learn these eight ways to preserve your harvest and get the most out of your garden.

 After mastering the art of food preservation, you will never need to toss out spoiled food again.
 The key in any of these preservation methods is to process your fruit and vegetables at the peak of freshness.
 Food that is blemished or has already begun to spoil is much more likely to grow bacteria during storage.